What Is Costochondritis?

 The exact pathophysiology of costochondritis is not fully understood.
 Repetitive microtrauma at the costochondral junctions — from persistent cough, vigorous upper-extremity exercise, weightlifting, or minor chest trauma — is thought to trigger a local inflammatory response.
 The inflammation sensitizes perichondral nociceptors, generating pain on palpation and with chest movement.

-In some cases, costochondritis may be associated with systemic inflammatory conditions such as spondyloarthritis, rheumatoid arthritis, and psoriatic arthritis, which can involve the costochondral joints as part of broader joint involvement.
+In some cases, costochondritis may be associated with systemic inflammatory conditions such as spondyloarthritis, rheumatoid arthritis, and psoriatic arthritis, which can involve the costochondral joints as part of broader joint disease.
 Fungal or bacterial infections of the costochondral joints are rare but possible in immunocompromised hosts.

 Symptoms